 Mapping and data coverage rates of financially material environmental risks and opportunities

 Among them, climate change delivered the strongest outperformance since September 2013 across both developed and emerging markets (EM) on a cumulative return basis.
 This outperformance could be largely driven by investors’ increasing focus on climate-related risks and opportunities, which has intensified in recent years.
-The widespread availability of carbon emissions data — relevant for 93% of companies in the MSCI ACWI IMI — has enabled more accurate assessment and alignment of portfolios with climate goals.
+The widespread availability of carbon emissions data — relevant for 93% of companies in the MSCI ACWI — has enabled more accurate assessment and alignment of portfolios with climate goals.
 Notably, the surge in investor interest and corresponding outperformance has been more pronounced since 2020, as global climate commitments and regulatory pressures have accelerated.

 Cumulative returns for highest- vs. lowest-rated quintiles, equal weighted